IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 ```

 ## Using the custom output functions in the WatsonSTT operator
 This operator does the automatic attribute value assignment from the input tuple to the output tuple for those matching output tuple attributes for which there is no explicit value assignment done in the output clause.
 Users can decide to assign values to the output tuple attributes via custom output functions as per the needs of the application.
-It is also important to note that many of the custom output functions that are applicable only at an utternace level will not be meaningful in the situations where the `sttResultMode` operator parameter is set to `3` to transcribe the entire audio as a whole instead of utterance by utterance.
+It is also important to note that many of the custom output functions that are applicable only at an utterance level will not be meaningful in the situations where the `sttResultMode` operator parameter is set to `3` to transcribe the entire audio as a whole instead of utterance by utterance.
 So, use the custom output functions appropriately depending on whether a choice is made to do the transcription at the utterance level or at the level of the entire audio as a whole.
 The description of the output functions will give indications about whether a given output function is utterance specific or not.

 At the very basic level, users should call the very first three custom output functions shown below at all times.
-Rest of the custom output fumctions can be either called or omitted as dictated by your application requirements.
+Rest of the custom output functions can be either called or omitted as dictated by your application requirements.

 **getSTTErrorMessage()** is used to find out if there is any transcription error returned by the operator.
 It is applicable when the `sttResultMode` operator parameter is set to 1 or 2 or 3.